Import Export Manager Cover Letter Examples Hiring Teams Trust in 2026

 Dear [Hiring Manager Name],

-You do not hire an Import Export Manager for “busy work”.
-You hire one to keep documents clean, costs predictable, and shipments moving when something changes at the last minute.
-I am applying to [Company Name] with that reality in mind, even as a junior candidate.
+Import Export Managers aren’t hired for busy work.
+They’re trusted to keep documents accurate, costs predictable, and shipments moving, even when last-minute changes occur.
+I’m applying to [Company Name] with that reality in mind, even as a junior candidate.

-My background is in [Degree / Program] with hands-on exposure through an internship in logistics operations.
-I spent my time where the risk lives: commercial invoices, packing lists, Incoterms alignment, and the follow-up loop with suppliers and the forwarder.
-On one project, I cleaned a product master file used for export documents and reduced recurring invoice corrections by [percentage] over the next month.
-I did it by tracing the mistakes back to a single source field, standardizing the values, and adding a two-step check before release.
+My background is in [Degree / Program], with hands-on experience gained during a logistics operations internship.
+I focused on the areas where errors are most expensive: commercial invoices, packing lists, Incoterms alignment, and following up with suppliers and forwarders.
+On one project, I cleaned up a product master file used for export documentation and reduced recurring invoice corrections by [percentage] in just one month.
+I accomplished this by identifying the root cause, standardizing the values, and adding a two-step verification before release.

 I also supported import tracking for [lane/region].
-Each morning I reconciled ETAs against the forwarder portal, flagged exceptions (missing documents, rollovers, customs questions), and pushed updates to sales and customer service.
-It is basic work, but it prevents expensive surprises, supports recordkeeping daily, and keeps customer promises honest.
+Each morning, I reconciled ETAs on the forwarder portal, flagged exceptions such as missing documents, rollovers, or customs questions, and shared updates with sales and customer service.
+This foundational work prevents costly surprises, supports daily recordkeeping, and helps keep customer commitments reliable.

-If you are looking for someone who has already negotiated freight tenders, I am not that person yet.
-If you need a junior Import Export Manager who can learn your SOPs fast, protect compliance, and keep the documentation pipeline tight, my method will help your team.
+If you’re looking for someone who has already negotiated freight tenders, I’m not there yet.
+But if you need a junior Import Export Manager who learns SOPs quickly, protects compliance, and keeps documentation running smoothly, my approach can support your team.

-I would welcome a short conversation to review the role’s main lanes and the tools you use, so I can explain how I would support your workflow in the first 60 days.
+I’d welcome a short conversation to review the role’s main lanes and the tools you use, so I can explain how I’d support your workflow in the first 60 days.

 Sincerely,